 Heath Fogg Davis

-Heath Fogg Davis (Ph.D. in Politics, Princeton University, 1998) is Associate Professor of Political Science.
-His teaching and research examines individual and collective identity in contexts such as democratic political systems, administrative and anti-discrimination law, urban public space, public transportation, and family formation.
+Ph.D. in Politics, Princeton University, 1998; B.A. in Government, Harvard University, 1993.
+Professor Davis’ teaching and research examines individual and collective identity in contexts such as democratic political systems, administrative and anti-discrimination law, urban public space, public transportation, and family formation.
 Prior to joining the Temple faculty, Davis was an Associate Professor of Political Science at the University of Wisconsin-Madison.
-He is a member of the groundbreaking James Weldon Johnson Institute Working Group on Black Lesbian, Gay, Bisexual, and Transgender (LGBT) Civil Rights: the first U.S. working group bringing together activists and scholars to explore convergences and divergences between the African American civil rights movement and the Black LGBT civil rights movement.
+He was a member of the groundbreaking James Weldon Johnson Institute Working Group on Black Lesbian, Gay, Bisexual, and Transgender (LGBT) Civil Rights: the first U.S. working group bringing together activists and scholars to explore convergences and divergences between the African American civil rights movement and the Black LGBT civil rights movement.

 Davis’s current book project, Sex Classification and (Trans)gender Discrimination, questions the legality and morality of sex classification in education, public accommodations, sports, and government policy.
 He offers concrete policy solutions as to when and where such classifications are necessary, or should be eliminated.
 Davis extends his academic and pedagogical commitments to community spaces, collaborating with and advocating for marginalized communities.
 He is a board member of the Leeway Foundation, and has been an organizer of the Philadelphia Trans-Health Conference and the Trans Masculine Advocacy Network.